 I’m sorry, but that doesn’t strike me as a particularly organic evolution of the entertainment landscape.

 I bring all this up because Netflix just released a list of its 10 most popular original movies — not of the year, but of the five years that the company has been creating and streaming its own films.
-(The first one was “Beasts of No Nation,” in 2015.)
+(The first was “Beasts of No Nation,” in 2015.)
 The results are disarming and revealing, not to mention grist for the home-viewing-vs.-movie-theaters battle.
 And make no mistake: It is a battle.
-Not because consumers should be forced to choose one medium over the other, but because the mediums are now inescapably at war with each other: as personal and cultural habits; as cinema delivery systems; as forms of artistic expression; as capitalist models.
-Ideally, there’d be room for both, and economically the two would reinforce each other.
+Not because consumers should be forced to choose one medium over the other, but because the mediums are now inescapably in competition with each other: as personal and cultural habits; as cinema delivery systems; as forms of artistic expression; as capitalist models.
+Ideally, there will be room for both, and economically the two would reinforce each other.
 (I predict this will happen.)
 But right now the competition is fierce, and it’s real.

 Looking at Netflix’s 10 most popular movies list, I see a roster of films that, with rare exceptions, would have played like C-list formula entertainments had they been shown in movie theaters.
 The number-one film, “Extraction,” with 99 million views, is an overblown, undercooked pulp action movie; so is “Triple Frontier,” at number eight, with 63 million views; so is Michael Bay’s “6 Underground,” at number four, with 83 million views.
 “The Old Guard,” which cracked into the top 10 only after the list was first announced, is (as I said in my recent review) a perfectly okay “X-Men”-meets-“The Expendables” immortal-cutthroat-superhero origin story.
 “Murder Mystery,” which teams Adam Sandler and Jennifer Aniston, is a comedy thriller with more star wattage than style or laughs.
 And on and on.